 Whereas, the Local Farms, Food and Jobs Act comprises roughly 0.1% of the total Farm Bill and would cost taxpayers no additional money, therefore be it

-Resolved, that the Oregon State Grange lobbies Oregon’s federal legislators to co-sponsor the federal Local Farms, Food and Jobs Act and to support its provisions in the federal farm bill; and be it further
+Resolved, that the Oregon State Grange lobbies Oregon’s federal legislators to co-sponsor the federal Local Farms, Food and Jobs Act and support its provisions in the federal farm bill; and be it further

-Resolved, that the National Grange lobbies congressional representatives to co-sponsor the federal Local Farms, Food and Jobs Act and to include its provisions in the federal farm bill.
+Resolved, that the National Grange lobbies congressional representatives to co-sponsor the federal Local Farms, Food and Jobs Act and include its provisions in the federal farm bill.

 |Download a PDF of this resolution.|